 - Fast activity refers to a higher frequency and often smaller amplitude.
 Think: high pitched flute.

-Below are five often-described brainwaves, from fastest activity levels to slowest.
+Below are five often-described brainwaves, from the fastest activity levels to the slowest.

 - Frequency: 32 – 100 Hz

 - Associated state: Heightened perception, learning, problem-solving tasks